Why Do Dogs Drag Their Butts?Last updated: August 2, 2016

 Constipation and diarrhea can also cause itching.
 Diarrhea can leave a dog with a messy and matted bottom, while constipation can cause feces to get caught in the hair around the anus.
 This is more commonly seen in long-haired breeds.
 Fecal contamination can cause discomfort and irritation, leading the dog to drag his rear end to find relief.

-Although less common, tapeworms can be the cause of itching.
+Although less common, tapeworms in dogs can be the cause of itching.
 When tapeworm segments crawl around the rectal area, it can start to itch.
-Pinworms do the same.
+Pinworms in dogs do the same.
 This crawling and itching causes dragging of the rear end on the ground for relief.
 Tapeworm segments and pinworms can often be seen with the naked eye.
 They appear as tiny, rice-like segments around your dog's anus.

 Deworming with common dewormers that cover pinworms will resolve this issue.
 Combination dewormers with Praziquantel are the best choices.
 You should see resolution in a few days after treatment.
 Repeating in 30 days will assure tapeworms are cleared.